 Why Switch to Cast Iron?

 Although non-stick cookware is popular because it requires little attention, there are reasons to consider switching to a more durable option.
 Non-stick coatings can release toxic gases at normal cooking temperatures, contaminating indoor air.
 And some of the newer non-stick coatings manufacturers have introduced to address this issue also seem plagued with environmental and health issues.
 Also, non-stick cookware is not durable and should not be used if the coating is scratched.
-Follow Earth911 tips on how to recycle nonstick pots and pans.
+Check with your municipality’s recycling program to see if they accept nonstick pans.
+If they don’t, check with local scrapyards that accept nonferrous metal and ask them if they can take nonstick pans.

 Cast-iron cookware offers many advantages.
 With proper care, cast iron forms a protective layer that prevents food from sticking without harmful ingredients.
 Correctly seasoned cast iron cooks foods easily with very little oil.
 It also gives you the flexibility to start cooking something on the stovetop and finish it up in the oven.